daimlertruck/dt-ui/README.md

 - `changeset-conventional-commits`: Generates changesets based on conventional commits
 - `Changesets`: Consumes the changesets in order to bump the packages version and it's dependencies
-- `changeset-conventional-commits`: At last, commits the new packages version and changelogs with summary: `Version Packages` and tag it using the format: `<package-name>@<package-version>`
+- `changeset-conventional-commits`: At last, commits the new packages version and changelogs with summary: `release: version packages` and tag it using the format: `<package-name>@<package-version>`

 #### Generating the Changelog